Kaloyanes/educate_io/README.md

 5. **Request Sessions:** When you find a tutor you like, you can request a tutoring session directly through the app.
 Discuss the details and schedule a convenient time for the session.

 6. **Become a Teacher:** If you wish to become a tutor and share your knowledge, go to your profile settings and enable the "Become a Teacher" option.
-Set your availability, subjects, and session fees.
+Set your subjects for other students to search you and upload a profile picture to make sure you are a real person.

 7. **Knowledge Exchange:** As a student, you can also participate in knowledge exchange with other students.
 Offer your expertise in a subject, and in return, you can gain knowledge on a different topic or receive compensation.